 Lespedeza Gibraltar

 My online provider did not mention that it was bushy.
 The close-up of Lespedeza thunbergii Gibraltar showed no sign of weeping or cascading.
-The small photograph of a close-up of a floret, as well as the marketing hype in the catalog, assuring me that;
+The small photograph of a close-up of a floret, as well as the marketing hype in the catalog, assures me that;

-- This perennial will bloom towards the end of the season and for several months when little else is in flower, piqued my interest.
+• This perennial will bloom towards the end of the season and for several months when little else is in flower piqued my interest.
 Yes, it did.

-- Flower in a rich, vivid color, making it attractive from afar.
+• Flower in a rich, vivid color, making it attractive from afar.
 It was as if one likes harsh tones.

-- Spread at least five feet in diameter.
+• Spread at least five feet in diameter.
 It did.

-- Cascade over sunny slopes.
+• Cascade over sunny slopes.
 It does.

-- Sport foliage that would remain attractive and disease-free all summer, even in hot, humid climates.
+• Sport foliage that would remain attractive and disease-free all summer, even in hot, humid climates.
 It did.

 Limp and wilting in my autumn garden, unfortunately, before the first season was over, Lespedeza isn’t a perennial in my tidy metropolitan English-style garden, I discovered.
 It belongs either in a rural setting where it might be valued for its practicality rather than beauty or in a meadow-like garden where unpretentiousness is a virtue.